haligonda/haligonda.github.io/_posts/2022-4-13-NAISys-Conference.md

 categories: [ML, Neuroscience]
 ---

-*Notes and themes from NAISys 2022 - Neuroscience to Artificially Intelligent Systems Conference*
+*Notes and themes from NAISys 2022 - Neuroscience to Artificially Intelligent Systems Conference.*

 ---